ieonsii/gym-time/README.md

 ### API

 The API utilises `express` to post customer data after signing up with `mongoose`.
-During the sign up process it will send an email via `sendgrid` and if sendgrid api check is not successful it will attempt to send with `mailgun`
+During the sign up process it will send an email via `sendgrid` and if sendgrid api check is not successful it will attempt to send with `mailgun`.

 ### Frontend

-The Frontend utilises `react` via `create-react-app`, styled with `material-ui`. `react-hook-form` is used to faciliate the form function with submitting and validation
+The Frontend utilises `react` via `create-react-app`, styled with `material-ui`. `react-hook-form` is used to faciliate the form function with submitting and validation.